 Increasing website traffic is on every entrepreneur’s list.
 Website design has evolved drastically over the last 2-3 years and staying on top of new trends in functionality can be challenging for a small-medium sized business owner with a to-do list a mile long.
-Even trying to understand all the new terminology, such as “mobile optimization” and “dynamic content,” can get overwhelming.
+Even trying to understand all the new terminology, such as “responsive design” and “dynamic content,” can get overwhelming.
 Don’t fret.
 We’ve got you covered!

-Tap House Media has broken down 4 EASY WAYS TO INCREASE WEBSITE TRAFFIC ASAP to help guide you on your journey to brand awareness awesomeness + convert those leads into paying clients, monthly members, and loyal followers!
+Tap House Media has broken down 5 EASY WAYS TO INCREASE WEBSITE TRAFFIC ASAP to help guide you on your journey to driving more organic traffic to your website and converting those leads into paying clients, monthly members, and loyal followers!

 Your website is a tool that should ultimately serve your audience.
-From the visual aesthetics to the functionality, all design techniques should work together to improve your site’s ability to serve your potential clients or customers.
+From the visual aesthetics to the functionality, all design techniques should work together to improve your site’s ability to serve your prospects.

 74% of businesses believe correcting your site’s user experience is key for improving sales, conversions, and loyalty.
 Really terrible sites fail because they were designed for a company, not for the reader.

 If your visitor doesn’t know where to look and what to do on your page, they will leave.
 Look at every page element through your reader’s eyes and correct anything that is confusing or out of place.
 Not only does this serve your visitors, but it will also improve your bounce rates.
 Working alone?
 Join a few Facebook groups of like-minded people to get feedback and suggestions for improvement.

 In 3 – 5 seconds, can someone look at your page and know:

 - What you want the visitor to do on the page

 If not, revisit both your value prop and design with a professional team to highlight those important messages.

 4. Optimize Your Website For Mobile Viewing (with Responsive Design):